frederikbeimgraben/Arch-Aurora-Borealis-Startscreen/README.md

 If you have any questions or suggestions feel free to message me [via e-mail](mailto:higgsbosoncoding@gmail.com).

 ## Music
 You can optionally add music to the login screen.
-The preinstalled music is the background Track of the Steam game [Besiege](https://store.steampowered.com/app/346010/Besiege/).
+The preinstalled music is the background track of the [Steam](store.steampowered.com)-game [Besiege](https://store.steampowered.com/app/346010/Besiege/).
   <audio id="audio_with_controls" controls src="https://raw.githubusercontent.com/higgsbosoncodes/Arch-Aurora-Borealis-Startscreen/master/arch-aurora-sddm/bgm.ogg" type="audio/ogg" style="width:100%;background-color:#FFFFFF;"></audio>

 ## Images